custom-build-robots/Installation-Scripts-for-Generative-AI-Tools/README.md

   - Configures it as a systemd service for automatic startup.
   - Runs Flowise on a specified port (`3001`) and makes it accessible over the local network.

+### 6. `install_whisper_offline.sh`
+   **Purpose**: Installs OpenAI's Whisper project for offline speech-to-text transcription.
+   **Details**:
+   - Sets up Whisper in an isolated Python virtual environment for offline usage.
+   - Downloads and installs dependencies locally.
+   - Fetches and configures the Whisper base model for transcription tasks.
+   - Ensures the system is ready for running Whisper without requiring an internet connection.
 ---

 ## How to Use